ibm-cloud-docs/overview/csm.md

 :   In Taiwan, where the pandemic response has been exceptionally effective at limiting outbreaks and death, the National Center for High-performance Computing (NCHC) helps accelerate research and innovation nationwide by providing access to supercomputers and analytics and by facilitating nationwide networks for data sharing and collaboration.
 Read the [case study](https://www.ibm.com/case-studies/national-center-for-high-performance-computing/){: external}.

 Travelping drives connected cars into the data fast lane with cloud-native technologies.
 :   EU data protection regulations and network latency issues can stall advancements in connected vehicle performance.
-To help auto manufacturers gain real-time Internet of Things (IoT) insights, Travelping used IBM Cloud&reg; infrastructure products and its own Kubernetes deployment to create a cloud-native solution that transports data to the vehicles.
+To help auto manufacturers gain real-time Internet of Things (IoT) insights, Travelping used {{site.data.keyword.cloud}} infrastructure products and its own Kubernetes deployment to create a cloud-native solution that transports data to the vehicles.
 Read the [case study](https://www.ibm.com/case-studies/travelping-gmbh-cloud){: external}.

 Karnataka Bank creates single integration platform for its data-driven transformation.
 :   Financial institutions are constantly operating in a complex, competitive and compliance-driven financial environment where making timely and data-driven decisions is key for efficient growth and effective risk management.
 By leveraging tools such as data lake, advanced analytics, and accessible reporting, a bank can establish baseline performance metrics across applications, deposits, and loans.
 Read the [article](https://cio.economictimes.indiatimes.com/amp/news/business-analytics/karnataka-bank-sets-up-center-of-excellence-to-become-a-data-driven-bank/90042025){: external}.